 Now that the second trailer for “The Last Jedi” has come out, I could maybe add one more point.
 Luke says “I’ve seen this raw strength only once before.
 It didn’t scare me enough then.
 It does now.”
 I know they cut it to make it look like he is referring to Kylo Ren.
 And in all honesty, he probably is.
 BUT.
 They have a history of trying to trick us in the trailer’s.
 For “The Force Awakens” they made us all believe that Finn would be the Jedi.
 So maybe this is another misdirection.
 And maybe Luke is referring to Emperor Palpatine.
 He DEFINITELY underestimated Palpatine’s power in Episode VI.
 And maybe Rey inherited that power and he feels it, which is why Rey terrifies him.
 He can’t imagine that Palpatine’s descendant, with Palpatine’s power, could possibly bring good to the galaxy and not destruction.

 ***END EDIT 2***

 I really don’t think that Rey is a Skywalker.
 And imma be super disappointed if she is.
 Rey as a Kenobi is definitely acceptable.
 I want Rey to be a Palpatine.
 Snoke, on the other hand, is a completely new character.

-You are going to hear a lot of bragging from me if I’m right.
+A part of me doesn’t really believe Disney will have the guts to make Rey a Palpatine.
+But you are going to hear A LOT of bragging from me if I’m right.
 Just Sayin.

 Do you agree?
 Am I crazy?
 What is your theory?
 Leave a comment!